jbampton/tooling-docs/apache-trusted-release/platform.md

 1. `asfquart` based asynchronous python web service.
 2. Fronted by `httpd`.
+3. Monolithic.
-3. Monolithic but fronted by a CDN.
+4. Fronted by a CDN.
+The caching policies need to properly defined.
-4. Avoid long running processes.
+5. Avoid long running processes.

 ### Release Metadata and Files